SquareGPS/navixy-api/docs/backend-api/resources/tracking/apn_settings.md

 #### errors:

-*   201 – Not found in database
+*   201 – The phone number not found in database